Action Provider Interface¶

 “universal” return value from operations on an Action.
 We describe the

 operations on Actions next.
-Each uses the action_id
+Each uses the action_id as part of the URL path

 much like other RESTful resources do with their ids, and none of them require